Percepta-Core/dalinkstone-helm-charts/charts/daytona-region/README.md

    It does NOT consult any local docker auth.
 ```

-If step 2, 3, or 4 fails, step 5 still happens but with no token — the runner falls back to anonymous, ECR returns 401, and you see `no basic auth credentials` in the runner job.
+If step 2, 3, or 4 fails, step 5 still happens but with no token.
+The runner falls back to anonymous, ECR returns 401, and you see `no basic auth credentials` in the runner job.

 ### Broker principal: SaaS vs self-hosted